ufs-community/land-DA_workflow/docs/source/Model.rst

 Noah-MP Land Surface Model
 ********************************

-This chapter provides practical information on input files and parameters for the Noah-MP Land Surface Model (LSM).
-It also contains information on required input files and the Vector-to-Tile Converter component.
+This chapter provides practical information on input files and parameters for the Noah-MP Land Surface Model (LSM) and its Vector-to-Tile Converter component.
 For background information on the Noah-MP Land Surface Model (LSM), see :numref:`Section %s <NoahMP>` of the Introduction.

 .. _InputFiles: